Tissue shape from cell-scale active tensions: Discussion

-The discrete-continuum correspondence is also closely linked to the finite-element method.
-The barycentric interpolation method we use to pass between the cell- and continuum level functions is known as the linear Lagrange element in the finite-element literature~\cite{Crane2025}.
+To calculate the coarse-grained stress tensor, and more generally pass between cell- and continuum-level functions, we used a barycentric interpolation method.
+It is known as the linear Lagrange element in the finite-element literature~\cite{Crane2025}.
 The discrete Laplace operator Eq.~\eqref{eq:discrete_Laplacian} also arises in finite-element discretizations.
 Strikingly, in this interpolation scheme, the discretization of a continuous stress tensor reproduces the microscopic force-balance equations (App.~\ref{app:stress_discretization})~\cite{Desbrun.etal2013}.
+Through this construction, the cell-level triangulation appears as a finite-element-like discretization of the continuum theory.

+The macroscopic stress tensor is determined by the isogonal potential $\theta(\tvecIt)$.
+Modifying the local tension triangulation only moves the ``interpolation nodes'' $\tvec_i$ at which $\uptheta_i=\theta(\tvec_i)$ is evaluated but leaves the continuum field $\theta$, and thus the macroscopic stress tensor, invariant.
+This result reveals emergent simplicity: the {\it macroscopic stress is independent of details of the local tension configuration}.